zy-zhou/HACS-release/README.md

 ## Parsing & Preprocessing
 * First parse the codes into ASTs and then split them into statement subtrees.
 Codes that cannot be parsed or less than 2 statements (e.g., empty body) will be marked for discard.
   `python Tree.py`
 * Filter & tokenize the codes and comments, and then split the codes by statement.
 A formatter (Artistic Style) is used here.
-Comments that are less than 1 token after tokenization will be marked for discard.
+Comments with less than 1 token after tokenization will be marked for discard.
 The remaining samples will be split into train/valid/test sets.
 Vocabularies will also be generated during this step.
   `python Data.py`

 ## Build & Train the model